Case Overview

 - Evaluate the manufacturer’s compliance with FDA regulations

-- Investigate whether the manufacturer warned you about potential side effects
+- Determine whether the manufacturer warned you about potential side effects

-- Acknowledge other issues that could affect your potential lawsuit
+- Acknowledge other issues that could affect your potential claim

 Read more on our medical drug litigation experience.

 Do not stop taking a prescribed medication without first consulting with your doctor.
-Discontinuing a prescribed medication without your doctor's advice can result in injury or death.
-Ozempic and Wegovy remain approved by the U.S. Food and Drug Administration.
+Discontinuing a prescribed medication without your doctor’s advice can result in injury or death.
+Ozempic and Wegovy are still approved by the U.S. Food and Drug Administration.

 - Sources